 Smash a glass?
 We clean it.
 Spill a drink?
 We clean it.
 Flood/block the toilets?
 We clean it.
 Sick all over the place?
 We clean it.

-8) We’re most likely going to injure ourselves.
+8) We’re also most likely going to injure ourselves.

 Believe it or not, bartending is extremely physical.
 10-12 hour shifts, constantly on our feet with the luck of having only one break can hurt.
 According to studies, bartenders are likely to end up with injuries such as tendinitis and carpal tunnel due to the work we do.
 Other things like broken glass shards etc. and lifting heavy boxes are also a pain in the ass.